 Making correct calculations is the most critical part of the whole project.
 You have to put your idea on paper, and that is the area where you can make all of the changes without any cost.

-But before you start with the subwoofer box design, you need to know the space in the car in all three dimensions.
+But before you start with the subwoofer enclosure design, you need to know the space in your vehicle in all three dimensions.
 Do not ignore this step; the last thing you need is to make a box too high for your trunk by half of an inch.